cboone/hypsometric-css/html5/README.markdown

 By [Christopher Boone][1].

 The [html5-defaults][3] stylesheet contains the basic CSS styles that [the latest -- November 13, 2009 -- draft standard of HTML5][4] recommend that browsers use.
-I compiled it from the examples in [&sect; 11 Rendering of the draft standard][2].
+I compiled it from the examples in [&sect;11 Rendering of the draft standard][2].

 Notes: